 Many patients worldwide live with substantial risk of a major cardiovascular event because of chronic inflammation.
 This includes patients who have recently had a heart attack, and patients with calcific aortic valve disease.
 It also includes patients with chronic inflammatory diseases such as psoriasis, rheumatoid arthritis (RA), and systemic lupus erythematosus (SLE).

-Abcentra is developing a potential solution for patients with cardiovascular inflammation – therapeutics that target oxidized low-density lipoprotein (LDL).
+Abcentra is developing a therapeutic solution for patients with residual risk of a cardiovascular event because of inflammation.
+Our therapeutics in development target and block oxidized low-density lipoprotein (LDL).
 Oxidized LDL is a well-described pro-inflammatory mediator that is strongly implicated in atherosclerotic cardiovascular disease, type 2 diabetes, calcific aortic valve disease and several inflammatory diseases.
 Oxidized LDL blockade offers a promising new way to treat cardiovascular inflammation and meet large unmet medical needs in cardiovascular disease.

 Abcentra has offices in Los Angeles.
 The Company’s ownership includes world-renowned Los Angeles hospital, Cedar-Sinai.
 Our team includes experienced drug developers and founding scientists that pioneered our approach to oxidized LDL blockade.